TeekayJnr/QR-Code-Component-Challenge/README.md

 ### What I learned

 I learned quite a lot with this challenge.
-I learned the use of flexbox but for some reason the div just wasnt getting centered.
+I still have alot to learn in regards to media queries.

 ### Continued development

-I would like to focus more on how to manipulate divs using flexbox and other css display properties.
+I want to learn more about how media queries and responsive designs work.

 ## Author